Ranking the 17 South Americans to play for Man Utd in the Premier League

 Heinze started stronger than he finished, scoring on his Premier League debut but never achieving the feat again.
 He still made a good fist of his time in England, though, and was popular enough when on United’s books.

-United supporters might not be Valencia’s biggest fan right now, but the Ecuadorian has been a faithful servant for almost a full decade, racking up more than 300 appearances for the club, including a shift from winger to full-back which was so seamless you barely even noticed it.
+Valencia’s stock at United as fallen as time as gone on, but the Ecuadorian has been a faithful servant for more than decade, racking up more than 300 appearances for the club, including a shift from winger to full-back which was so seamless you barely even noticed it.

 Oh, and he’s even learned to use his left foot – he just chooses not to, sometimes.